New York students find Double Stuf Oreos on light side in weight test

 The successful method proved to be measuring the cookies’ weight.
 Students weighed 10 of each cookie type, then subtracted the weight of the wafers, he said.

 The original Oreos were introduced by the National Biscuit Company in 1912.
-They are now made by the Nabisco division of Mondelz International, which stands by its cookies, said Mondelz spokeswoman Kimberly Fontes.
+They are now made by the Nabisco division of Mondelez International, which stands by its cookies, said Mondelez spokeswoman Kimberly Fontes.